visualmachines/visualmachines.github.io/_pages/publications/visual_physics.md

 We see this work as a precursor to sustained research towards discovery of increasingly complex, and eventually unknown, physical phenomena from videos.
 If successful, the use cases for such capabilities are wide ranging: from better understanding astronomical interactions to delving deeper into the behavior of cancers and physiological phenomena.

 **How does Visual Physics compare with existing art?** \
 Most existing works address one part of the visual physics pipeline: [Iten18] addresses the discovery of governing physical parameters from measured physical data, while a large amount of prior work on genetic programming and symbolic regression addresses the notion of discovering governing equations from appropriate data.
 On the other hand, [Huang18] addresses the visual physics pipeline; however, the physics phenomena that may be addressed by them is limited since their proposed method is unable to discover governing parameters.
-To the best of our knowledge, our proposed method is the first to address the entire discovery pipeline without any prior information about the physics phenomenon under consideration.
+To the best of our knowledge, our proposed method is the first to address the entire discovery pipeline without any prior information about the physics phenomenon under consideration.-->
--->